kevinmartintech/sp_Develop/docs/findings/SQLCodeDevelopment.md

 <a name="130"/>

-## Set Option Cause Recompile
+## SET Option Cause Recompile
 **Check Id:** 130 [Not implemented yet.
 Click here to add the issue if you want to develop and create a pull request.](https://github.com/kevinmartintech/sp_Develop/issues/new?assignees=&labels=enhancement&template=feature_request.md&title=Set+Option+Cause+Recompile)

-Setting options in batches, stored procedures, and triggers cause recompilation.
+Changing `SET` options inside a batch, stored procedure, or trigger causes statements to recompile.
+Recompilation increases CPU usage and removes execution-plan reuse, particularly in frequently executed code.
 They should be compiled just once and have their plans reused for subsequent calls.

+Remove unnecessary `SET` statements.
 The query will be more performant and use less memory.

 [Back to top](#top)